OTDA Home Programs & Services NYDocSubmit

 - You can download the NYDocSubmit mobile app from the Apple App Store or the Google Play Store.

-- After launching the app, you can select your preferred language from the following list: English, Arabic, Spanish, Bengali, Chinese (Traditional), French, English, Haitian Creole, Italian, Korean, Polish, Russian, Spanish, Urdu, and Yiddish.
+- After launching the app, you can select your preferred language from the following list: Arabic, Bengali, Chinese (Traditional), French, English, Haitian Creole, Italian, Korean, Polish, Russian, Spanish, Urdu, and Yiddish.

 - You will need to use your NY.gov account to log in to NYDocSubmit.
 If you don’t have a NY.gov account, you can create one.